tarehart/kurts-musings/src/pages/essays/2023-07-06-parenting-playbook.md

 Or just as often it might be quiet, private praise: “Hey, I saw how you chose to share your bucket with that other boy.
 That was a kind and generous act, and I love it.”

 - - -

 Age six Coleman prepared his breakfast, poured milk over his Cheerios, then carried his bowl and spoon carefully to the table.

 Ten minutes later, Kurt noticed the milk still sitting out, and knew with certainty that Coleman was the culprit.
 “Coleman, I see the milk sitting out.
 If it doesn’t go back in the fridge it will spoil and we’ll need to buy more.
-Waste like that really makes me angry.”
+Waste like that really bothers me.”

 Without a word, Coleman got up and put the milk away.